The definitive guide to Bridging Loans, insights for Scotland

 Developers used to see planning gain as a bonus.
 Now, it’s the whole strategy.
 We’re seeing more clients use bridging loans in Scotland to acquire marginal or brownfield sites, then unlock value with planning consent.
 It’s not just about the uplift—it’s about being able to approach lenders with a stronger story, which can mean sharper terms or access to development funding that wasn’t an option 6 months earlier.

-Exit Bridging Now a Lender Favourite: With build delays still common, many Scottish developers are turning to exit-ready bridging finance.
+Exit Finance Now a Lender Favourite: With build delays still common, many Scottish developers are turning to an exit-ready loan.
 These are especially appealing to lenders now offering discounted rates where properties are wind-and-watertight or near completion.
 It’s become a favoured backstop strategy that avoids unnecessary pressure during the tail end of a project.

 💬 Our Insight